applebiter/gnatwriter/README.md

 `noveler.cfg.example` and copy it to `noveler.cfg`.
 Change the settings as needed.

+Using pip:
+From within your activated project, run `pip install noveler`.

 ### Usage
-For now, the noveler.py script in the project root demonstrates how to use the app.
 Import the `Noveler` class from the `noveler` module and create a new
 instance:

     from noveler.application import Noveler